Our current list of contributors to the George Washington Digital Encyclopedia

 Adam D. Shprintzen, Ph.D.

-Adam Shprintzen serves as Digital and Archival Historian at the Fred W. Smith National Library for the Study of George Washington at Mount Vernon.
+Adam Shprintzen served as Digital and Archival Historian at the Fred W. Smith National Library for the Study of George Washington at Mount Vernon.
 Adam holds a Ph.D. in History from Loyola University Chicago, an M.A. in History from Hunter College, CUNY, and a B.A. in History from Manhattanville College.
 Shprintzen's research focuses on nineteenth century reform, specifically the development of vegetarianism in the United States from the Early Republic through the Progressive Era.
 Adam's first book, The Vegetarian Crusade: The Rise of an American Reform Movement, 1817-1921 was released by the University of North Carolina Press in October of 2013.